 Mom's Old-Fashioned Rugelach

 Soft and fluffy mom's old-fashioned rugelach are always a hit!
-These yeast leaved rugelach are light and tasty, and you can fill them with anything your heart desires.
+These yeast leavened rugelach are light and tasty, and you can fill them with anything your heart desires.

 Yield: 4 dozen rugelach